Inherited a house and unsure what to do?

 Do I need to clean out the inherited house before selling it?

 Not necessarily.
 Some families want time to go through belongings and remove sentimental or valuable items first.
 Others feel completely overwhelmed by the amount of cleanup.
-In many situations, we can purchase inherited properties as-is, including those with unwanted belongings and deferred maintenance issues, allowing families to focus on other things that matter.
+In many situations, I can purchase inherited properties as-is, including those with unwanted belongings and deferred maintenance issues, allowing families to focus on other things that matter.

 What if multiple family members inherited a property?